Define your target machine to run on¶

 Import ROSE main modules:

-from rose.learner import ActiveLearner
+from rose.metrics import MEAN_SQUARED_ERROR_MSE

 Define your resource engine, as we described in our previous Target Resources step:

-acl = ActiveLearner(engine)
+acl = SequentialActiveLearner(asyncflow)

 Now our resource engine is defined, lets define our main AL workflow components: